gcloudrig/gcloudrig/README.md

 - Run `./setup.sh`.
 This may take 20 minutes, but is only required once.

 ## Connecting to your instance
 - Run `./scale-up.sh` to start your instance.
-Depending on what region you're using, this can take anywhere from 60 seconds to whenever a GPU becomes available.
+Depending on what region you're using, this can take anywhere from 60 seconds to whenever a resources become available.
 - Run `./reset-windows-password.sh` to get the IP, Username and Password you'll need to RDP to your instance and start installing software.
 - Alternatively, visit [Compute Engine > VM Instances](https://console.cloud.google.com/compute/instances) to set a password and download an RDP file.
 See [Creating Passwords for Windows Instances](https://cloud.google.com/compute/docs/instances/windows/creating-passwords-for-windows-instances) and [Connecting to Windows Instances](https://cloud.google.com/compute/docs/instances/connecting-to-instance#windows) for more info.